 - Knowledge of ecological concepts and natural history

-- Current Standard First Aid and CPR, Wilderness First Aid preferred (or ability to get before employment).
-Wilderness First Responder and lifeguard needed for some summer trip leading positions.
+- Current Standard First Aid and CPR certification, Wilderness First Aid preferred (or ability to get before employment)

 - Ability to be in an active, outdoor environment in a variety of weather conditions

-- Ability to lead groups over various terrain (uneven ground, roots, uphill hiking), while carrying a small backpack with teaching and first aid supplies
+- Ability to safely lead groups over various terrain (uneven ground, roots, uphill hiking), while carrying a small backpack with teaching and first aid supplies

 - Professional appearance and attitude

-First season salary is $325/week for qualifying applicants.
-Director on Duty roles or lead educator roles are available to returning staff (more responsibility/increased salary).
+First season salary is $325/week with step increases based on experience.
 Benefits include shared, rustic housing (optional), meals during overnight programs, laundry, internet access, and camping equipment usage.
 Tanglewood and Blueberry Cove positions qualify for internships in any program season.